mimiframework/Mimi.jl/docs/src/userguide.md

 ### Using NamedArrays for setting parameters

 When a user sets a parameter, Mimi checks that the size and dimensions match what it expects for that component.
 If the user provides a NamedArray for the values, Mimi will further check that the names of the dimensions match the expected dimensions for that parameter, and that the labels match the model's index values for those dimensions.
+Examples of this can be found in "test/test_parameter_labels.jl".

 ### The internal 'build' function and model instances